*Note Regarding the Fall 2021 Application Cycle

 Since students differ in prior academic preparation and experience, each student plans an integrated program with the Director of Graduate Studies that conforms to her or his needs and interests.

 Fields of Study: African Studies considers the arts, history, cultures, languages, literatures, politics, religions, and societies of Africa as well as issues concerning development, health, and the environment.
 The program offers considerable flexibility and choice.
 Enrollment in the M.A. program in African Studies provides students with the opportunity to register for the many African studies courses offered in the various departments of the Graduate School of Arts and Sciences and the professional schools.
 In addition, the Program in African Studies offers two interdisciplinary seminars to create dialogue and to integrate approaches across disciplines.

 Requirements for the M.A.
 Degree: A student may choose one of the following areas of concentration: history; anthropology; political science; economics; sociology; arts and literatures; languages and linguistics; religion; environmental and development studies and public health The program requires sixteen courses:

-- Two compulsory introductory interdisciplinary seminars, Research Methods in African Studies (AFST 501a) and Topics in African Studies (AFST 764b) or an alternate course, as specifically designated by the DGS
+- Two compulsory introductory interdisciplinary seminars, Gateway to Africa (AFST 505) and Topics in African Studies (AFST 764b) or an alternate course, as specifically designated by the DGS

 - Four courses in one of the above areas of concentration